DSC8563_1.jpg

 Everjump recommendation for experienced athletes: 3-5 times per week

-Everjump recommendation for beginners: 1-2 times per week
+Everjump recommendation for beginners: 1-2 times a week

 Long answer

-There has been much debate about how often to jump and how long a training session should be.
-Some say it's okay to jump every day.
-Others claim it's only good to use the rope once or twice a week.
-But the real answer depends on your answers to a few important questions.
+There has been a lot of discussion about how often you should jump and how long a training session should last.
+Some say it's fine to jump every day.
+Others say it's only good to use the rope once or twice a week.
+But the real answer depends on your answers to some important questions.

-In this post, we'll ask you some key questions in order to determine how many times you should be jumping rope each week in order to reach your personal goals:
+In this post, we ask you some important questions you should ask yourself to determine how often you should jump rope each week to reach your personal goals:

 Let's look at each point in detail: